-Increased adoption of our precision oncology services and products
+Increased adoption of our diagnosis and monitoring services and products

 Our revenue growth is mainly driven by our ability to increase the adoption of our services and products.
-For the year of 2018, we performed approximately 15,600 tests compared to approximately 6,700 tests in 2017.
+For the years of 2017, 2018 and 2019, we performed approximately 6,700, 15,600 and 22,900 diagnosis tests, respectively.
+For the three months ended March 31, 2019 and March 31, 2020, we performed approximately 4,940 and 3,933 diagnosis tests, respectively.
 The results of our operations will largely depend on our ability to attract both individual customers and institutional clients, as well as retain and broaden adoption with existing institutional clients.
 Because our technology is relatively novel to customers in China, we have established a robust sales and marketing team to provide doctors, patients and other clients with the customized support.
 We especially focus on developing our partnership with both national and regional KOLs and specialists in local hospitals to promote and raise awareness of the clinical application of precision oncology among physicians and patients.
-Since 2017 and as of June 30, 2019, we had provided services and products to patients in approximately 360 hospitals in China.
+Since 2017 and as of March 31, 2020, we had provided services and products to patients in approximately 510 hospitals in China.